-Sticking out into the Atlantic, Cadiz is the port where Sir Francis Drake famously ‘singed the King of Spain’s Beard’ in 1587, so expect some history!
-Today we head inland for Seville, by many accounts one of the most beautiful cities in Europe – and we’re not about to disagree.
-The streets smell of oranges, the air is filled with the sound of flamenco guitars (flamenco is more properly called ‘Sevilliana’ in these parts).
-All in all it’s a day that blends Moorish and Spanish art and culture with the chance to see the Cathedral, the Alcazar Palace and its lush Andalusian gardens, the Maria Luisa Park and the quaint district of Santa Cruz.
-Later, in the evening we return to Cadiz for dinner and overnight in port
+Today we sail up the historic Guadalquivir river to Seville, by many accounts one of the most beautiful cities in Europe – and we’re not about to disagree.
+The streets smell of oranges, the air is filled with the sound of flamenco guitars (flamenco is more properly called ‘Sevillanas’ in these parts).
+All in all, it’s a day that blends Moorish and Spanish art and culture, with the chance to see the Alhambra, the Cathedral, the Maria Luisa Park and the quaint district of Santa Cruz.
+Overnight in port in Seville – make the most of this late night city and its music.

 Today’s optional half-day excursion into Portugal takes us to the old city of Silves which was largely destroyed in the 17th century earthquake.
 The sights include a centuries-old Moorish castle complex with underground water reservoir, a 13th century Cathedral on the site of a Mosque, the fine 15th century bridge over the Rio Arade, and the exhibits of the Museu Arqueológico.
 From Silves we travel into the Serra de Monchique to the picturesque city of Monchique which retains a 16th century charm in the cobbled streets with small doorways that house a multitude of artisan shops, all overlooked by a 17th Century Franciscan monastery and a 16th Century Parish Church decorated with ‘ajulejos’ – tin glazed blue ceramic tiles.
 We return to Portimao for a late lunch and free time with swimming option.Overnight in Port.

 Portimao – Lisbon